 How we can help

 We can help you to disseminate your research findings.
-Please contact Research Engagement Officer Gemma Doran if you would like to discuss research engagement and knowledge transfer opportunities in further detail.
+Please contact our Research Engagement Officer if you would like to discuss research engagement and knowledge transfer opportunities in further detail.
 Some of these opportunities include:

-We hold twice yearly themed evidence events, where research findings are shared directly with health professionals.
+We hold twice yearly themed evidence events, where research findings are shared.
 You can read about our most recent events below:

 The West Yorkshire R&D Team can publish or link to articles in our repository.